-As everyone in this room is aware, the labor force participation rate has fallen throughout the recession and recovery and is now at a 35-year low.1 As Julie Hotchkiss described earlier this morning, it is well understood that much of the decline is due to trends that far predate the Great Recession.
+As everyone in this room is aware, the labor force participation rate has fallen throughout the recession and recovery and is now at a 35-year low.
+2 Much of that decline is due to trends that far predate the Great Recession.
 The movement of baby boomers into retirement age and the long-running declines in teenager and prime-age male participation would have significantly reduced labor force participation rates independently of the economic downturn.

-Chicago Fed economists first did work on the prospects for a declining labor force participation trend back in 2001 - near the time the rate peaked at just over 67 percent.2 Even after revisiting this topic numerous times and with multiple generations of research assistants running the programs, their views about the trends that are consistent with the composition of the population and a labor market near equilibrium have not changed much since then.3 Among the many robustness analyses they performed, their models produce nearly the same trend for labor force participation as they have since 2001.4
+Chicago Fed economists first did work on the prospects for a declining labor force participation trend back in 2001 - near the time the rate peaked at just over 67 percent.3 Even after revisiting this topic numerous times and with multiple generations of research assistants working on the programs, our economists' views about the trends that are consistent with the composition of the population and a labor market near equilibrium have not changed much since then.
+4 Among the many robustness analyses they performed, their models produce nearly the same trend for labor force participation as they have since 2001.5

-Depending on the details of the specification, Chicago Fed economists estimate that at the end of the second quarter of 2014, the labor force participation rate was between 1/2 and 1-1/4 percentage points below trend.
+Depending on the details of the specification, the models show that at the end of the second quarter of 2014, the labor force participation rate was between 1/2 and 1-1/4 percentage points below trend.
 Furthermore, the participation rate was as much as 3/4 of a percentage point below predictions based on its historical relationship with the unemployment rate.
 This disparity suggests that there likely is an extra margin of slack in labor markets beyond that indicated by the unemployment rate alone.

 It is interesting to dig further into these "labor force participation gaps."
 Virtually all the gap during this cycle has been due to withdrawal from the labor market of workers without a college degree.
-By contrast, a participation gap never materialized for college graduates, even during the depths of the recession.
-There is no simple explanation for this striking contrast.
-It could be yet another symptom of long-running but difficult-to-model trends in the economy, such as job polarization and changes in social programs, which particularly impact the lower-skill work force.5 Regardless, the divergent work
+By contrast, a participation gap never materialized for college